AnonSar/fit3143-notes/notes/02-ipc.md

 ### Many to Many
 * Issues related as above and many-to-one communications also apply here
-* In addition, ordered message delivery is an important issue (trivial in one-to-many or many-to-one communications)
+* In addition, **ordered message delivery** is an important issue (trivial in one-to-many or many-to-one communications)
-* For example, two server processes are maintaining a single salary database — two clients process and send updates for a salary record (what will happen if they reach in a different order?
+* For example, two server processes are maintaining a single salary database — two clients process send updates for a salary record (what will happen if they reach in a different order?
 Will sequencing of messages help in this case?)

 ### Ordered Delivery for Group Communication
 #### No Ordering